Princess Badiya bint Hassan

 Princess Badiya bint El Hassan (born 23 March 1974) is a Jordanian princess.
-She is the third daughter of Prince Hassan bin Talal and Princess Sarvath al-Hassan, and a first cousin of King Abdullah II.
+She is the third daughter of Prince Hassan bin Talal and Princess Sarvath El Hassan, and a first cousin of King Abdullah II.

 She chairs the committee of the Mosaic Awards for Talent in London and is a member of its board.
 She has also contributed to reinforcing the foundation's work ever since it was created.

 Education

 She began her studies at the Amman Baccalaureate School before transferring to Sherborne School for Girls.
 After high school she studied at the University of Oxford getting a Bachelor of Arts and Bachelor's degree in History gaining full honors.
 Afterwards, she received a Diploma from the University of Law.
 Finally, she gained a Master of Laws degree in public international law from the London School of Economics.

 Career

 After studying law at The College of Law in London, Princess Badiya qualified as a barrister in 1998, being called to the Bar at Lincoln's Inn.
 She is the first member of the Jordanian Royal Family to become a lawyer (She is a non-practicing lawyer).

 The Princess is a member of and has collaborated with various international organizations, she gained experience working for the United Nations agencies in Geneva and New York.
 Her work mostly focuses on promoting interfaith and cross-cultural understanding, human rights and the rights of asylum seekers and refugees.
 She also participates in the activities of charities and programs that work to support youth and women.

 Among her many commitments in the UK: